 - Abuse of other, harder drugs: Alcohol is a gateway drug.
 This means that an individual abusing alcohol is more likely to try other drugs such as cocaine, opiates, psychotropic pills, methamphetamine, etc. Mixing alcohol with cannabis, prescription drugs, and other substances is likewise dangerous, yet very commonplace.

 Underage drinking is connected with strife and upset involving fighting, emotional trauma, and jealousy – often amongst friends and family members.
 It also results in tragedies and fatalities from overdose (alcohol poisoning), accidents, suicide, and homicide.

-Stopping kids from using alcohol is a problem that plagues government around the world and prevention organizations like SADD, DARE, and Youth to Youth.
-If you are concerned about underage drinking in your community, be sure to contact a local organization and see what you can do to help.
+Stopping kids from using alcohol is a problem that plagues governments around the world and prevention organizations like SADD, DARE, and Youth to Youth.
+If you are concerned about teen alcohol abuse in your community, be sure to contact a local organization and see what you can do to help.